FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 4.2 The 2-3 Kitchen Operator

-Director of Operations ($72K-$105K) at unit 2 — runs multi-site labor scheduling, inventory across kitchens, marketplace performance review.
-Centralized commissary prep (one kitchen does proteins for all 3 kitchens) drops blended food cost by 220-340 basis points.
+Add a Director of Operations ($72K-$105K) at the second unit to run multi-site labor scheduling, cross-kitchen inventory, and marketplace performance review.
+Centralized commissary prep (one kitchen produces proteins for all three) drops blended food cost by 220-340 basis points.

 4.3 The Platform Sales Team (For Vendors Selling Into Ghost Kitchens)

-Vendors selling into ghost-kitchen operators (POS, packaging, marketplace-aggregator software, virtual-brand licensing) sell through inside-sales motion to single-operator buyers ($800-$3,500 ACV) and enterprise field motion to multi-unit operators (Kbox Foods, Local Kitchens, C3, Reef-survivor operators) at $25K-$180K ACV.
+Vendors selling into ghost-kitchen operators — POS, packaging, marketplace-aggregator software, virtual-brand licensing — run an inside-sales motion to single-operator buyers ($800-$3,500 ACV) and an enterprise field motion to multi-unit operators (Kbox Foods, Local Kitchens, C3, REEF-survivor operators) at $25K-$180K ACV.

 5.1 The First 90 Days